viamrobotics/docs/docs/components/arm/_index.md

 To use a robotic arm, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your arm.

-The following list shows you the available arm models.
+The following list shows the available arm models.
 For additional configuration information, click on the model name:

 {{< tabs >}}